disnetlab/iContinuum/README.md

            4- Open this URL to login to Prometheous: "http://localhost:9090"   // This is where sflow-rt is installed

-           4- Open this URL to login to grafana: "http://localhost:3000"      // This is where sflow-rt is installed
+           4- Open this URL to login to grafana: "http://localhost:3000"    #You will be asked to set a new password.    // This is where sflow-rt is installed

            3- If you wish to have interaction with mininet CLI, the running topology in onos GUI will be stopped and you can start it again based on the selected topology available in mininet machine known as "topology.sh" . // This is where mininet is installed

-             # Note- You do not need to do this step .
+             # Note- You are not required
+             to do this step .
 That is just FYI if the topolgy has been reseted.

                - Firstly, navigate to the home directory and find the file named "topology.sh" , then open the file.